 Please do not hesitate to email us directly should you have any questions about travel to the villa, the house and accommodation itself, or about your proposed stay at Green Gecko.
-We will do all we can to to answer your questions in detail, and as rapidly as possible.
+We will do all we can to answer your questions in detail, and as rapidly as possible.

-You may immediately check that the house is free for the period of your stay via our availability page.
+You may immediately check that the house is free for the period of your stay via our villa availability page.
 To book the property, please either email us with the chosen dates of your stay and the number of guests, or fill in the web contact form here.

 You may also telephone us on +66-81-9180500 (Thai time: GMT +7 hours)